Saturday, January 30, 2010

 I never met Christa, but I remember her story… It is now part of history.
 Her legacy lives on through her memory, through the New Hampshire programs in her honor, and through her children.

 Sharon Christa Corrigan, daughter of Edward Christopher Corrigan and Grace Mary George, b.
 2 September 1948 in Boston, Massachusetts, died 28 January 1986 off Cape Canaveral, Florida, buried at Blossom Hill Cemetery, Concord, New Hampshire; married in 1970 to Steven J. McAuliffe, two children: Scott and Caroline.
-Her unusual, pretty gravestone may be seen at www.findagrave.com http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GSln=mcauliffe&GSfn=christa&GSbyrel=all&GSdyrel=all&GSob=n&GRid=1601&df=all&
+Her unusual, but very pretty gravestone may be seen at www.findagrave.com http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GSln=mcauliffe&GSfn=christa&GSbyrel=all&GSdyrel=all&GSob=n&GRid=1601&df=all&

 McAuliffe-Shepard Discovery Center, Concord, New Hampshire http://www.starhop.com/